Mvye/Ultimate-Tic-Tac-Toe/README.md

 # Project 2 Milestone 3

-This is a tic tac toe game made with react.
+This is an ultimate tic tac toe game made with react.

 # Steps to Deploy